+In XTCE 1.2, the support for XInclude means SpaceSystems could be combined into one file from many to build the entire description for that mission.
 This system enables the user to describe spacecraft telemetry and commanding step by step and regroup telemetry and telecommand data under logical systems.